ifip-summerschool/ifip-summerschool.github.io/_pages/welcome.md

     title: "IFIP"
 ---
 ## IFIP Summer School 2027
-The 22nd IFIP Summer School on Privacy and Identity Management will take place in Sankt Valentin, Germany, on August 9-13, 2027.
+The 22nd IFIP Summer School on Privacy and Identity Management will take place in Sankt Augustin, Germany, on August 9-13, 2027.
 More information will be made available here shortly.

 ## IFIP Summer School 2026